![]() |

 I’m still floating in the mist.
 I think it’s called a brain fog.
 The signs of life I refer to are (unfortunately) not mine.
 Not yet.
 They are outside, here on the coastal homestead among the flora and fauna and wildlife.
 Spring flowers, mint, oregano, garlic, purslane, parsley, dandelions, sage, spring onions, rhubarb, and asparagus are all peeking up now.
 My fig tree and wisteria survived the winter and have new buds.
 There are signs and indications that I will join them soon.
 Last week began the long slow tease of a spring which never quite arrives.
 Then it will be summer.
-We’ll sneak in gardening days whenever the sun miraculously appears (usually mid morning to early afternoon) and try to have as much done as possible before the “inexplicable” 10-15 degree temperature drop and whiting out of the sky (usually around mid afternoon) or the whip winds of a sudden storm off the Atlantic.
-I love it though, living and gardening on a cliff by the sea, challenges and all.
+We’ll sneak in gardening days whenever the sun miraculously appears or the whip winds of a sudden storm off the Atlantic.
+I love it though, living and gardening on a cliff by the sea.
+It’s like resistance training for the spirit.

-This is our first season of a completely self sufficient system of growing, with enough of our own organic compost, leaf mold, and saved seeds not to have to purchase anything.
-I was tempted by spring chicks but we are not ready for them yet.
 The compost came out better than I had hoped and there is plenty of it.
 Rich and black.
-I’ve been working in the studio all along but there is that floating thing.
 Nitty gritty down and dirty with the earth is what really wakes me up and gets me going.
 Solar power also helps.
 My cozy by the fire evenings and lazy daze of winter woolgathering are over though…until December.
-This year’s projects are to finish developing the other side of the garden, build our new improved greenhouse, and possibly construct an outdoor studio for me.

 Wild turkey trot through the garden.